 - to determine your eligibility for our products and services;

-- to provide you with information and offers on our products and services, or those of our business associates, that MCAP believes may be of interest to you, and
+- to provide you with information and offers on products and services that MCAP believes may be of interest to you;

 - to comply with applicable laws.

-In general, you can choose not to provide us with some or all of your personal information.
-However, you must understand that if you make this choice, MCAP may not be able to provide you with the product, service, or information that you requested or that was or could be offered to you.
+You can choose not to provide us with some or all of your personal information.
+However, if you make this choice, MCAP may not be able to provide you with the product, service, or information that you requested or that was or could be offered to you.

 MCAP will make sure you are aware of the purposes for collecting information when you apply for any of our products or services.
-Self-evident purposes should be clear, but if you have any questions, just ask us.
+Self-evident purposes should be clear, but if you have any questions or require assistance in understanding the scope of consent being sought, just ask us.
 If a new purpose for using your personal information develops, MCAP will ask for your consent again.

 Disclosure Of Personal Information Outside Of MCAP